PatrickJS/cli-book/chapter-two/chapter-two.md

 * `dependencies`
 * `repository url`

 I wouldn't dare try to cover the details of this file here.
-For that, check at the documenation at [npm.org](https://npmjs.org/doc/files/package.json.html).
+Visit [npm.org](https://npmjs.org/doc/files/package.json.html) for a complete description.

 ###/bin and /bin/hello